filswan/go-swan-client/README.md

 [task-name-metadata.csv] and [task-name-metadata.json] contains more content for creating proposal in the next step

 ## Send deals
+:bell: The input dir and out dir should only be absolute one.

+This step is only necessary for public tasks.
+You can choose one of the following 2 options according to your task bid_mode.

 ### Option:one: Manual deal